offendingcommit/valdris/Lore/Architect.md

 **Tier II - Interactive Devices**: Mechanisms requiring user input, including control interfaces, communication arrays, and transportation systems.
 These technologies bridge the gap between human users and Architect capabilities.

-**Tier III - Autonomous Entities**: Self-directed systems with apparent intelligence, including the bridge configurations of [[Thymeris the Golden]], the navigation intelligence of the [[Walking Gardens of Yss'andra]], and various guardian constructs.
+**Tier III - Autonomous Entities**: Self-directed systems with apparent intelligence, including the bridge configurations of [Thymeris the Golden](../Architect%20Ruins/Thymeris%20the%20Golden.md), the navigation intelligence of the [Walking Gardens of Yss'andra](../Architect%20Ruins/Walking%20Gardens%20of%20Yss'andra.md), and various guardian constructs.

-**Tier IV - Transcendent Mechanisms**: Devices that defy conventional understanding, including consciousness preservation systems, reality-altering harmonics, and the mechanism believed responsible for [[The Great Silence]] itself.
+**Tier IV - Transcendent Mechanisms**: Devices that defy conventional understanding, including consciousness preservation systems, reality-altering harmonics, and the mechanism believed responsible for [The Great Silence](The%20Great%20Silence.md) itself.

 ---